What is a Speech-Language Disorder?

 Of the three listed above, the most prevalent, speech sound disorders, occurs in almost 10 percent of children and noticeably persists in 5 percent of preschoolers.
 Next is language disorders, with an occurrence of 6 to 8 million people in the U.S., and stuttering follows close behind with 70 million worldwide.[space size=\”7px\”]

 What are the Early Signs?

-Use this quick list below to identify if your child may demonstrate speech and/or language difficulties.
+Use this quick list of red flags below to identify if your child may demonstrate speech and/or language difficulties.

 - If your child says p, b, m, h, and w incorrectly in words at 1–2 years old

 - If your child says k, g, f, t, d,and n incorrectly in words at 2–3 years old